Reds vs. Cardinals Player Props Betting Odds

 Fraley Stats

-- Jake Fraley has 35 hits with six doubles, five home runs and 19 walks.
-He has driven in 32 runs with six stolen bases.
+- Jake Fraley has 35 hits with six doubles, five home runs, 19 walks and 32 RBI.
+He's also stolen six bases.

 Fraley Recent Games